thevorgx/Dawia_virtual_assistant/README.md

 1. **Login**: Use your Google account to authenticate.
 2. **Configure API Key**: Paste your Mistral API key in the provided field in the sidebar.
-3. **Interact**: You can either type messages or use the microphone button to send speech commands.
+3. **Interact**: You can either type messages or use the microphone button to send speech commands. if you want to trigger Dawia features beyond the chat, your prompt should contain "Please" Dawia reserves her features for the polite user!
 4. **Configure settings**: In the sidebar, customize Dawia's settings, such as API model, voice options, and your user avatar.

 ## Contribution